bowman2001/perplexdoc/content/doc/basic/specialchar/index.md

 3. `&#8477;` means the set of real numbers&ensp;&#8477;&nbsp;.

  For more exotic ones you should check, if they are available in the [**IBM Plex** fonts][plexspec] this theme is shipping with.
 If a glyph is missing there, the browsers will first try to use a local font and may display a glyph with a more or less noticeable different shape.
 And if they can't find it anywhere, they will display an ugly placeholder.
-You may take a good look at the the _real set_ &#8477; in example 3, it’s not included in _Plex_.
+You may take a good look at the &#8477; in example 3.
+It’s not included in the Plex fonts but usually available in system fonts and will differ more or less in shape.

-Please remember the two often neglected sets of general entities, which are meant to facilitate nice typography — the ones for _spacing_ and _(not) breaking_.
+Please remember the often neglected sets of general entities, which are meant to facilitate nice typography — the ones for **spacing** and **(not) breaking**.

 ### Spacing